Tawâw

 Tawâw (a Cree word pronounced ta-WOW) — there is room, you are welcome.

-YEG is proudly located in Treaty 6 Territory and Metis Nation of Alberta Region Four, just outside Amiskwacîwâskahikan ᐊᒥᐢᑲᐧᒋᐋᐧᐢᑲᐦᐃᑲᐣ (Edmonton).
+YEG proudly sits on Treaty 6 Territory and within Métis Nation of Alberta Region Four, just outside Amiskwacîwâskahikan ᐊᒥᐢᑲᐧᒋᐋᐧᐢᑲᐦᐃᑲᐣ (Edmonton).

 Our dedication to Reconciliation and diversity, equity and inclusion is seen through our ongoing commitment to embed Indigenous partnerships and considerations into all aspects of our business.
 This results in new connections, business development opportunities, community support and a greater understanding of how we can collaborate together moving forward.